School / Prep

 Admission requirements

-ENSEGID is accessible via the G2E competitive entrance exam following a BCPST preparatory class, via the Concours Commun des INP following a PC preparatory class, via integrated preparatory classes (La Prépa des INP and CPBx) and via admissions based on qualifications (Licence, BUT2 and BTS).
+ENSEGID is accessible through the G2E competitive exam following a BCPST preparatory class, through the INP Joint Competitive Exam following a PC preparatory class, through integrated preparatory classes (La Prépa des INP and CPBx), and through admissions based on academic qualifications (Bachelor's degree, BUT2, and BTS).

 Classes préparatoires aux grandes écoles

-Students in BCPST (Biology, Chemistry, Physics and Earth Sciences) preparatory classes can be admitted by taking part in the G2E competition.
+Students in BCPST preparatory classes (Biology, Chemistry, Physics, and Earth Sciences) may be admitted by participating in the G2E competitive entrance exam.

-Students in the PC Physics stream can be admitted by taking part in the Concours Commun des INP.
+Students in the Physics PC program may be admitted by participating in the INP Joint Entrance Examination.

 Integrated preparatory classes